ibm-cloud-docs/Backup/restore-from-another-computer.md

 Sometimes you might want to restore data to a different server in the same data center.
 This procedure applies to file-level restores of non-OS files only.
 To restore a system image, follow the [Windows BMR](/docs/Backup?topic=Backup-restoreBMR) instructions.
 {: shortdesc}

-The process includes reregistering the backup agent on the second server to access the vault location of the first server and completing a **Restore from another Computer**.
+The process includes registering the backup agent on the second server to access the vault location of the first server and completing a **Restore from another Computer**.

 ## Before you begin
 {: #prereqsrestore1}